ostromann/heavy_metal_history/README.md

 ```bash
 jupyter notebook 0-preprocessing.ipynb
 ```
 This uses the functions in `metalhistory/data_query_functions.py` to create a csv file of pre-processed data.
-We do not recommend running this for a large number of album entries as it takes a loong time.
-We have instead included the pre-precessed csv file in the repository.
+We do not recommend running this for a large number of album entries as it takes a long time.
+We have instead included the pre-processed csv file in the repository.

 To see how to do some visualizations, run:
 ```bash